ray-project/ray/doc/source/serve/deploy_model_tutorial.rst

 - In line 4, it then passes this article text into the ``summarize`` function and returns the value.

-Note that lines 3 and 4 have defined our HTTP API schema.
+Note that lines 3 and 4 have defined our HTTP request schema.
 The HTTP requests sent to this endpoint must have a ``"txt"`` query parameter that contains a string.
 In general, you can accept HTTP data using these query parameters or the request body.
 Additionally, you can add other Serve deployments with